seatable-data/dtable-sdk/README.md

 # DTable SDK

 DTable SDK enable you to interact with a base in SeaTable server in realtime.
+It is also used in plugin development.

 > A base is a collection of tables.
 A base is originally called dtable in our code.